Think Like Your Customer: 8 Cognitive Biases Every CEO Should Know

 Human beings like to think we make decisions logically.
 But research in behavioral science and neuroscience tells a different story: up to 95% of decisions are made unconsciously, then justified rationally.

 Here are eight of the most powerful cognitive biases for marketing, with practical ways to apply each.
+Keep in mind that marketers should always use these methods ethically and aligned with business best practices.

 1. Loss Aversion